mcxxmc/structures-in-go/README.md

 Some attributes in the structures are protected from outside access for safety reasons; please call corresponding methods when necessary.

-All trees use predecessor for replacement in deletion.
+All trees use the successor for replacement in deletion.

 ## The "compare" method
 Many structures require a "compare" function as the input for the safe constructor.